eProsima/vulcanexus/docs/rst/installation/linux_source_installation.rst

 Build the code in the workspace
 -------------------------------

-If any other Vulcanexus or ROS 2 distribution have been installed from binaries, please ensure that the build is done in a fresh environment (previous installation is not sourced).
+If any other Vulcanexus or ROS 2 distribution has been installed from binaries, please ensure that the build is done in a fresh environment (previous installation is not sourced).
 This can be checked running the following command:

 .. code-block:: bash